-- 100. The Chamber erred in fact in its conclusions regarding the Acholi Traditional Justice System, including Mato Oput, because it held a biased view of traditional justice mechanisms.
-The Defence cautioned the Judges of the Chamber against drifting into judging the Appellant on whether they the Judges believed in the Acholi traditions, but on whether the Appellant believed them.
-The Chamber held a biased view because it 1) relied on non-Acholi persons to inform its conclusions and 2) refused to hear from witnesses well placed to inform conclusions on traditional justice mechanisms. - 101.
-Firstly, the Chamber held a biased view of Mato Oput because it relied on non-Acholi persons to inform its conclusions of traditional mechanisms of justice.
+- 101. Firstly, the Chamber held a biased view of Mato Oput because it relied on non-Acholi persons to inform its conclusions of traditional mechanisms of justice.
 Specifically, the Chamber relied on the testimonies of Professor Tim Allen, an Englishman, and Professor Musisi, a non-Acholi Ugandan, in assessing the value of traditional justice mechanisms.174 - 102.
-According to the Chamber, it should be "[sensitive] to established cultural norms and processes."175 Considering traditional justice mechanisms through the lens of two non-Acholi persons was insensitive to established Acholi cultural norms and processes.
-For example, the Chamber relied on these witnesses to conclude that traditional justice mechanisms are romanticised and "idealistic".176 The Chamber accepted as fact Professor Allen's statements regarding his "concerns" about Acholi rituals.177 This acceptance of Professor Allen's opinion as fact, despite his immediately prior statement expressing the importance and regularity of rituals and imprecise translation of Acholi terms into English terms,178 is an error of fact.
+According to the Chamber, it should be "[sensitive] to established cultural norms and processes."
+Considering traditional justice mechanisms through the lens of two non-Acholi persons was insensitive to established Acholi cultural norms and processes.
+For example, the Chamber relied on these witnesses to conclude that traditional justice mechanisms are romanticised and "idealistic".
+The Chamber accepted as fact Professor Allen's statements regarding his "concerns" about Acholi rituals.
+This acceptance of Professor Allen's opinion as fact, despite his immediately prior statement expressing the importance and regularity of rituals and imprecise translation of Acholi terms into English terms, an error of fact.
 This error caused the Chamber to disregard the value of traditional justice mechanisms and negatively and materially affected the sentence against the Appellant. - 103.
-The Chamber also relied on Professor Allen's and Professor Musisi's statements to seemingly conclude that Mato Oput holds no value in the Acholi community and that only Western ideas of retribution are sufficient to address the crimes for which the Appellant has been
+The Chamber also relied on Professor Allen's and Professor Musisi's statements to seemingly conclude that Mato Oput holds no value in the Acholi community and that only Western ideas of retribution are sufficient to address the crimes for which the Appellant has been convicted.
+179 This finding is in sharp contrast with evidence in the trial record showing that Mato Oput is deeply embedded Acholi society.
+180 - 104.
+This finding also assumes that Acholi traditional justice mechanisms would "stand in lieu of formal justice."
+However, the Appellant has already spent more than six years in the custody